Mural Painting & Artistic Alternatives Summer 2019: July 7 – July 13, 2019

 Trip #129 objective: Working with experienced team of Mexican and US muralists and other artists, the team will work and paint with students, teachers, and parents at a school selected by the Zapatista civilian Good Government Board (JBG) and the regional education committee.
 Participants will gain an in-depth understanding of the broader Zapatista movement while directly experiencing contemporary realities of the autonomous, indigenous Mayan communities of Chiapas, Mexico.

-We will begin this delegation on Sunday, March 24, 2019 5pm in the highlands tourist city of San Cristobal de las Casas.
-We will have a general orientation and dinner on Sunday afternoon, March 24, 2019.
-The next morning (Monday, March 25, 2019) we will travel to a Zapatista school somewhere in rural Chiapas, Mexico.
-This is where we will spend the week painting along with students, teachers, and parents.
+The delegation begins on Sunday, July 7, 2019 5pm in the highlands tourist city of San Cristobal de las Casas, starting with a general orientation and dinner.
+The next morning (Monday, July 8, 2019) we will travel to a Zapatista school somewhere in rural Chiapas, Mexico where we will spend the week painting along with students, teachers, and parents.
 We may have the opportunity to visit a Zapatista caracol/center.
-The delegation will officially end at noon on Saturday, March 30 in the highland city of San Cristobal de las Casas, Chiapas, Mexico.
+The delegation ends at noon on Saturday, July 13 in the highland city of San Cristobal de las Casas, Chiapas, Mexico.

 Transportation: Buses arrive in San Cristobal de las Casas from all over Mexico.
 For those of you who are arranging flights, the best way to travel is to fly into and depart from Tuxtla Gutierrez (TGZ).
 How you arrive and how your return home is your decision and must be arranged independently.